mseyne/superpowers-tutorials/2SuperOXO/ch3.md

     // Refresh the ray casting to the mouse position inside the camera screen ray.setFromCamera(Sup.getActor("Camera").camera, Sup.Input.getMousePosition());

-    // Create a new empty variable that will as vallue the differents array of the SQUARES constant let array;
+    // Create a new empty variable that will as value the differents array of the SQUARES constant let array;

     /*